abhimanyupandian/PyTester/README.rst

 - Database Results:
 	- This is the database of results of the Test.
 	- These are generated within the following folder hierarchy : <Test Package>/<Test Package>_<Test Module>.db
+	- Note that these results for the current test will be only available after the test completes.
+However, if the test has history of results, they will be displayed.

 Creating and running your own Tests
 ------------